SF Community Agencies Responding to Disaster

 SF CARD – San Francisco Community Agencies Responding to Disaster – connects nonprofit, faith-based and private organizations with the network and knowledge they need to continue providing critical services after a disaster.
 We help organizations prepare for emergencies as small as a one-alarm fire and as large as a massive disaster wreaking havoc across the region.
 SF CARD’s function is threefold: Preparedness, Response and Recovery.

-SF CARD’s mission is to build a disaster-resistant community by ensuring non-profit, faith and community-based organizations serving the greater San Francisco Bay Area’s vulnerable populations are prepared for a disaster.
-Moreover, play a central role in coordinating these organizations’ disaster preparedness, response, and recovery efforts.
+To ensure that nonprofit and faith-based organizations serving the greater San Francisco Bay Area’s vulnerable populations are prepared for a disaster; to play a central role in the coordination of these organizations in their disaster preparedness, response, and recovery efforts.